EjikeJosephUche/typescriptUserAuthenticationAndAuthrization/README.md

 {
   "title": "New Note",
-  "content": "This is a new note."
+  "content": "This is a new note.",
+  "category: "work"
 }

 **Response:**